shankerkamisetty/Demo_UI_Automation_GithubActions_Jenkins/README.md

 This is a simple project that demonstrates a dry run of selenium test scripts that are run on docker container.
 This project also demonstrates CI/CD process using GitHub Actions and Jenkins

+To run the tests use `mvn clean test`

 ## Docker Commands

 Lists all the containers that are up